TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 2/Acts 2.45.md

 ---

-and they sold their possessions and goods, and parted them to all, according as any man had need.
+They sold their possessions and goods, and distributed them to all, according as anyone had need.